USA CASS2 Engine

 Our New CASS Engine

-With the Loqate 2020Q2.0 release, the CASS2 engine has been made available.
-Loqate is now targeting to replace the existing CASS engine for all customers by August 2023.
+Since 2020Q2.0 release, the CASS2 engine was made available.
+Loqate is now replacing the existing CASS engine for all customers on 31st July 2023.

 Your license key will determine whether the existing CASS engine or the new CASS V2.0 is available to download and install from Install Manager.

 If CASS2 is available, the product names will be presented as “CASS2…”.
 It is unlikely for customers to have both CASS and CASS2 products, but it is possible.
 Customers wanting to evaluate old and new CASS engines side-by-side will be overseen by a member of the Professional Services team.

 Important note for Windows users: Please ensure Loqate is installed outside of the Program Files folder.
 Even if you enable read/write permissions while inside Program Files, permissions issues may persist.

 There are two methods to check if CASS2 is installed, as follows.

 - Run the following code from the command line:

 If CASS2 is active, your console will display the following (you may need to search for “CASS2” if the console output is very long)